kartoza/geocontext/README.md

 ### v2

-## Quick start for develops with Docker and VSCode
+## Developers quick start with Docker and VSCode

 An easy way to set up a locally development environment is with Docker and VSCode.